whitemike889/mint/README.md

 _Mint is client-only: the app runs in your web browser.
 Mint uses rest.bitcoin.com as the default back-end, but the user may select any backend.
 Mint is non-custodial and does not have access to your private keys.
 You must back up your wallet to recover your funds._

-**We're pleased to announce that pitico is now a award-winning project!
-We won 3rd place in the Simple Ledger Virtual Hackathon (SLPVH) 2019: https://simpleledger.info/slpvh/**

 ### Features

 - Create your own SLP token